fugiebam dolorem, abiectionem, ignorantiam. quid in tali animante non mirabile atque laudabile?

 When I saw him for the last time, my grandfather was trying to play the role of a patriarch, aggressive and harsh, commanding the women with menaces of slapping them in the face.
 The change in his personality and behaviour was such that for a moment I thought there might be a malignant tumour developing in his brain.
 Perhaps, at least metaphorically speaking, there was indeed a tumour; or rather a dreadful parasite he had let into his head.
 As I remember him from my childhood, he was a humble, mild and unassuming person; his Germanic background (he was born in the western part of Poland, not far from Poznań) was patent in the fact that he used to polish his shoes and wash his socks every evening at the same time he was washing his feet.
 In the chaotic and rather smelly world of my childhood, such a discipline appeared as something nearly maniacal.
 After his work in the distribution of the mail, he was usually occupied scything some grass for the rabbits he was keeping on a small allotment; he was also cultivating some flowers and vegetables.
 There was a barren apple tree on that allotment; he felled it, and with its wood, as a sign of devotion, he started to produce rosaries.
 He built up a strange, over-complicated contraption that served him to make holes in the beads; it would certainly find its place in an ethnographic museum as a masterpiece of a naive artist.
 I still have the rosary he gave me, made out of that apple tree of my childhood; I have only transformed it from the Catholic version into a misbaha.
 But it seems that we have searched for the East of our souls in quite opposite directions.

 "Perhaps they had been manipulated", a wife of an American colleague said to me during a party, assuming that what happened in Poland must be in a way analogous to the presidential victory of Donald Trump.
 I do not see it this way.
 I cannot admit that even an innocent, defenceless man may be quite simply manipulated into menacing his kin with slapping them in the face.
 What is more, the problem was situated at a very basic level; there was no complex ideology implied it it, only the most elementary choices.
 Nonetheless, I suppose it might be possible to explain the process that had led him to the point where he arrived.
-In a society of contempt, he was at the very bottom.
+In the society of contempt, he was at the very bottom.
 Together with his polished shoes, his habit of wearing very bad clothes was no less Germanic.
 Also, he was always forcing me to wear filthy rags when I was with him, assuming that I would get dirty anyway while feeding the rabbits.
 Later on, as my grandmother suffered a stroke early in her fifties due to abuse of alcohol and an impossible diet, he used to drag her in a wheel chair through muddy paths to his allotment, offering daily a truly Beckettian spectacle.
 Taking all those circumstances into the account, it is hard to imagine the tremendous dose of humiliation he might have absorbed along his life.
 No wonder that, when his little radio whispered to his ear that he might "get up from his knees", the message became the last temptation of that naturally meek and pious man.
 Certainly, he remained at the very bottom of the society of contempt.
 But now he could take his revenge, that the radio presented as legitimate, menacing the womenfolk with his raised fist.
 As desperate, tragic and nonsensical as that revenge might be, he chose to take it and to go on inebriated with it.

 Later on, both in Kraków and in Warsaw, I often had the opportunity of hearing other people's narrations of their roots and origins.
 These complex stories usually involved Jews, Polish noblemen, governesses speaking French, and even dragomans, or interpreters, of Farsi in the service of the tsar.
 I have never heard anybody talk about a hen in the balcony.
 Nor about apple trees made into rosaries.
 This is why, as I said, my story lacks credibility.
 On the other hand, I have always had a distinct sense of fiction, without accusing anyone of deliberate mendacity, while hearing other people's autobiographical narrations.
 I have always suspected that their will of continuity was in fact covering a poignant sense of disruption, of a void, of a break in cultural transmission.
 These keywords of my personal contribution to the humanities are taken from my vital experience of Polish destinies.